raear/indexer-assignment-dataset/README.md

 ### Create the Indexer Assignment Dataset

 1. Create a working directory.
-2. Copy the lsi2022.xml and Contractor_Indexer_Assignments.txt into the working directory.
+2. Copy lsi2022.xml and Contractor_Indexer_Assignments.txt into the working directory.
 3. Set _working_dir in indexer_assignment_dataset.indexer_assignment.dataset.config.py
 4. To create the dataset and associated files, run:
 ```